 Cloud-based solutions are more likely to scale out the web servers rather than to scale them up.
 This means that each front end node also contributes to a constant load to the database.
 In other words, if you go from two front-end servers (a typical on-premise setup) to four front end servers, while keeping the total throughput the same, the load on the database server increases.

 When scaling out it is important to ensure that the machines that spend most effort building a page are the front-end servers.
 Caching in multiple layers (object caches, partial HTML caches such as for complex menus and/or full output cache), helps avoid a "cache stampede", especially when combined with warmup.

 By default when a page is published, all output caches are immediately invalidated for all sites.
 This causes all output cached pages to be re-rendered using the lower-level caches.
 Most of these lower-level caches remain valid after a publish, except the caches for the page that was published.
 It is therefore important to ensure that proper multi-layer/partial caching is implemented for rendered pages with heavy data processing.
 See Caching for more information.

-The ETag or entity tag is part of HTTP protocol, and is used for web cache validation.
-ETags cannot be used with DXC Service, therefore it is best to disable or remove them from your solution.
-See general information on how to disable ETags.
+The ETag or entity tag is part of HTTP protocol, and is used to determine web cache validation.
+See CDN recommendations for information on how to use ETags.